ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_kiosk/Set_up_machine_connections.md

 | SWF     | DST    |
 | Barudan | U??    |

-7If the file type requires it – e.g. PES – click the Options button to preset file options such as version type.
+7. If the file type requires it – e.g. PES – click the Options button to preset file options such as version type.

-8Enter or browse to a folder location on the network or PC which has been set up for the specific machine.
+8. Enter or browse to a folder location on the network or PC which has been set up for the specific machine.
 When you output a design, Connection Manager saves it to this folder in the specified file format.

-9If the machine is intended for cap designs, tick the Rotate design by 180° option.
+9. If the machine is intended for cap designs, tick the Rotate design by 180° option.

-10Click OK when complete.
+10. Click OK when complete.

-11Repeat as many times as you have machines to connect.
+11. Repeat as many times as you have machines to connect.
 Connections can be edited or removed at any time.

 ![ConnectionManagerSetupComplete.png](assets/ConnectionManagerSetupComplete.png)